UCSD-CSS-001/ucsd-css-001.github.io/course/expectations-class.md

 - Transparent and predictable grades.
 Assignments are mostly auto-graded.
 You should have a very good sense whether your solutions work for a given assignment before you turn that assignment in.

-## How to succeed in this class.
-- course is hard.
-- read homework early, write pseudocode early, revise often
-- code a lot, type, do examples form scratch, etc.
-- learn to debug (read errors, print statements, pythontutor, rubber duck debugging)